With the growing popularity of rideshare services, companies like Lyft vs. Uber are gradually edging out regular taxi services in major cities.

 When it comes to providing support to the drivers, Lyft is possibly one notch up as compared to Uber.

-Right from the application stage, Lyft starts handholding their drivers with the Lyft mentors who make the new drivers undergo the various rules and regulations of Lyft.
+Right from the application stage, Lyft starts handholding its drivers with the Lyft mentors who make the new drivers undergo the various rules and regulations of Lyft.

 This is reassuring.